R3DRUN3/vermilion/tests/exfiltration/README.md

 # Test Exfiltration Locally

-This directory contains a simple http server writte in python to test exfiltration locally.
+This directory contains a simple http server written in python to test exfiltration locally.

 I suggest using also [*ngrok*](https://ngrok.com/), [*Cloudflare Tunnels*](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) or similar, to expose the exfiltration endpoint publicly for the tests.